Table of Contents ×

 Let’s say you’re successful enough to get the viewers to watch the entire pre-roll ad, but they don’t take any action to accomplish your marketing goal.
 Pointless, isn’t it?

 That’s why you need to put a landing page or a clear call to action to help them seamlessly move to the next buyer journey.

 With both a landing page and call-to-action, you can allow the viewers to learn more about the offer and tell them what they should do next after they finish watching the ad.

 Appropriate targeting and retargeting options should be observed for the following.
 It’s essential to tailor or adjust the pre-roll advertisement to your target audience.

-In other words, leveraging targeting and retargeting options helps you to run the pre-roll ads to viewers that really care or are excited to see it.
+In other words, leveraging targeting and retargeting options helps you to run the pre-roll ads to viewers who really care or are excited to see them.